Martingale Transports and Monge Maps: Proofs of the main results

 \subsection{General results on the uniqueness of MT and MMT}

 In this subsection, we characterize the uniqueness of martingale transports and Monge martingale transports using shadow measures, for general marginals $\mu,\nu\in\cP(\R)$ with $\mu \le_{\rm cx} \nu$ (possibly with atoms).
+To the best of our knowledge, the uniqueness of MT has not been completely characterized, except for a few simple examples mentioned in \cite{DM18} and \cite{OS17}.
 The first result states that $\pim$ is a singleton if and only if the shadows of any decomposition of $\mu$ do not affect each other.

 \begin{proposition} The MT between $\mu$ and $\nu$ is unique if and only if $\nu=\sum_{j=1}^n S^{\nu}(\mu_j)$ for any $n\in \N$ and mutually singular $\mu_1,\dots,\mu_n\le \mu$ satisfying $\sum_{j=1}^n \mu_j = \mu.$ \end{proposition}